chuyuanliu/heptools/_sources/guide/optional/config_parser.rst.txt

 * The tags are parsed from left to right, with some exceptions.
 * Each parser will use the key and value from the previous parser, so the order of tags matters.
 * If a tag occurs multiple times, each will be parsed based on the order, with some exceptions.
+* Exceptions:

-* Exceptions: :ref:`config-tag-code` and :ref:`config-tag-include` have higher priority than all others and will only be parsed once.
+  * :ref:`config-tag-code` and :ref:`config-tag-include` have higher priority than all others and will only be parsed once.
-* Exceptions: :ref:`config-tag-discard`, :ref:`config-tag-dummy` and :ref:`config-tag-cache` will not trigger any parser.
+  * :ref:`config-tag-discard` and :ref:`config-tag-dummy` will not trigger any parser.

 .. _config-url-io: